The standard of care is to place all pregnant women on T4-only medications such as levothyroxine or Synthroid.

 Which thyroid medications contain T3?

-There are many thyroid medications which contain T3 but most doctors shy away from using them.
+There are many thyroid medications that contain T3 but most doctors shy away from using them.

 An Example of Using T3 During Pregnancy